 A job leveling structure could highlight the job level alongside the job description and competencies required for specific roles.

 These matrices could vary depending on the company's size and its development plan.
 We know that small businesses' needs differ from larger corporations.
-We tend to have a proper job leveling structure in more prominent companies than most start-ups or smaller organizations.
+We tend to have a proper job-leveling structure in more prominent companies than most start-ups or smaller organizations.
 All you need to do is tailor the job leveling matrix to fit your organization's needs.
+Now, knowing a job leveling matrix, let’s explore the job leveling framework and see how you can create one.

 Benefits of job leveling